Dalbergia melanoxylon

-Dalbergia melanoxylon (African blackwood, grenadilla, or mpingo) in French Grenadille d'Afrique is a flowering plant in the subfamily Faboideae of the family Fabaceae, native to seasonally dry regions of Africa from Senegal east to Eritrea, to southern regions of Tanzania to Mozambique and south to the north-eastern parts of South Africa.
+Dalbergia melanoxylon (African blackwood, grenadilla, or mpingo) is a flowering plant in the subfamily Faboideae of the family Fabaceae, native to seasonally dry regions of Africa from Senegal east to Eritrea, to southern regions of Tanzania to Mozambique and south to the north-eastern parts of South Africa.
 The tree is an important timber species in its native areas; it is used in the manufacture of musical instruments, sculptures vinyago in Swahili language and fine furniture.
 Populations and genomic resources for genetic biodiversity maintenance in parts of its native range are threatened by overharvesting due to poor or absent conservation planning and by the species' low germination rates.

+African blackwood in a garden in Pune, India, showing its rounded, irregular canopy with low branching and coppicing.

 African blackwood is a small tree, reaching 4–15 m tall, with grey bark and spiny shoots.
 The leaves are deciduous in the dry season, alternate, 6–22 cm long, pinnately compound, with 6–9 alternately arranged leaflets.
 The flowers are white and produced in dense clusters.
 The fruit is a pod 3–7 cm long, containing one to two seeds.
 It is often cited as one of the most expensive woods in the world.